tebe6502/mad-pascal-en-mkdocs/docs/introduction.md

 A more cross-platform way is to use the Free Pascal Compiler (FPC), which can be downloaded from [freepascal.org](http://www.freepascal.org/).

-Launch the installer and choose the directory for the installation of **FP**.
-It is crucial not to use the exclamation mark `!` or other nonstandard characters in the directory name.
+Launch the installer and choose the folder for the installation of **FP**.
+It is crucial not to use the exclamation mark `!` or other nonstandard characters in the folder name.
 If it fails to compile any file, most probably, it is the fault of a nonstandard pathname.
 The command-line launching the compilation may look as follows (letter case in parameter names matters):

     fpc -Mdelphi -v -O3 mp.pas

 * `-Mdelphi`     allows for Delphi format file compilation
 * `-v`           shows all error and warning diagnostics
 * `-O3`          performs code optimization

 ## Libraries